Yedu Chepala Katha Full Movie Leaked Online For Download!

 Yedu Cheppala Katha's Box Office Prospects

-Trade circuits are impressed with the release timing of Yedu Chepala Katha and it is being believed that the movie has chosen the right time.
-Reports convey that the film is assured about a good opening as it registered house full shows on the first day.
+Trade circuits are impressed with the release timing of Yedu Chepala Katha, and it is believed that the movie has chosen the right time.
+Reports convey that the film is assured of a good opening as it registered houseful shows on the first day.

 Will It Overcome The Threat?

 The movie has reportedly received mixed reviews on its first day.
-Some say that it has not met the expectations.
-It needs to be seen whether piracy will go on to affect the collections of the movie or not.
-Let us hope that it would fight the threat posed by piracy and emerge a theatrical success much like other hits of recent times.
+Some say it has not met the expectations.
+It needs to be seen whether piracy will affect the collections of the movie.
+Let us hope that it would fight the threat posed by piracy and emerge a theatrical success, much like the other hits of recent times.